Public Cloud Workloads

 Licensing

-All paid editions of Veeam Backup & Replication support integration with Veeam Backup for AWS, Microsoft Azure and Google Cloud appliances including the following workload types:
+All paid editions of Veeam Backup & Replication support integration with Veeam Backup for AWS, Microsoft Azure, and Google Cloud appliances.
+All services, protected by Veeam Backup for AWS, Microsoft Azure, and Google Cloud are licensed per workload.

-All workloads, protected by Veeam Backup for AWS, Microsoft Azure, and Google Cloud are licensed per workload.
 You can create a single license to cover all types of workloads protected by a single Veeam Backup & Replication server.
 The license file can be generated and assigned to the backup server installation using VCSP Pulse plug-in for Veeam Service Provider Console.
 Alternatively, a new license file can be generated on the VCSP Pulse Portal by adding the Cloud VM workload type in the Manage Licenses > Request New License > Veeam Backup & Replication section.

 Each workload under protection consumes the license at a rate in alignment with the VCSP Rental Point Per Unit (PPU).